barhantas/scrumpoker/README.md

 ```
 ## FOR RUN WITH NODE

+### Prerequisites
+Make sure that you have Node,NPM and MongoDB installed.

 ### Install Node Packages
 Before run project for development you need to install packages with: